ombulabs/blog/_posts/2019-10-11-stripe-connect-in-rails-part-2.md

 ---
 layout: post
 title: "Implementing Stripe Connect in Rails: Part 2"
-date: 2019-10-11 10:00:00
+date: 2019-10-11 14:00:00
 categories: ["rails", "stripe"]
 author: "luciano"
 ---

 Some time ago we wrote [an article](https://www.ombulabs.com/blog/rails/stripe/stripe-connect-part-1.html) to explain how to implement [Stripe Connect](https://stripe.com/connect) in a [Rails](https://rubyonrails.org) application.
 That article covered mainly the connection part between Rails and Stripe.
-This one will cover the fun part, which is making transaction, charges, and more.
+This one will cover the fun part, which is making transactions, charges, refunds, and more.

 If you haven't check the [first part](https://www.ombulabs.com/blog/rails/stripe/stripe-connect-part-1.html) yet I recommend you to do it since this article will continue from where that one ended.